sss-lehigh/remus/examples/iht/README.md

 # Interlocked Hash Table in RDMA

-A Rome based IHT implementation.
+A Remus based IHT implementation.

 ## Deploying

 ### Downloading dependencies

-Rome is built using CMake on Ubuntu 22.04 machines.
+Remus is built using CMake on Ubuntu 22.04 machines.
 You can download all the required dependencies for running IHT using cloudlab_depend.sh

 ### Quick Cloudlab Deploy